 "I have worn glasses/contacts for over 30 years.
 Up until now, eye doctors told me that I was not a candidate for vision correction due to very high myopia (nearly -10), scleral buckle, and multiple retinal detachments.
 After a lot of research, I decided to send Dr. Wang’s office an email to explain my situation.
 Surprisingly, Dr. Wang himself responded!
 We continued a conversation through email that convinced me to visit his office in Nashville.
 From the time I arrived to the completion of my surgery, the staff was amazing!
 They made me feel so comfortable and patiently answered my long list of questions.
 A special shout out to Dr. Sarah Connelly, who was spectacular!
 The doctors determined that I was indeed a candidate for both Lasik and SMILE.
 I chose SMILE due to the smaller incision.
 Not going to lie, the surgery itself was intense.
 Afterwards, Dr. Wang took the time to make a short video with me and my dad as I opened my eyes and could actually see without glasses or contacts for the first time since childhood.
 The feeling was unreal.
 Such a life-changing experience.
 If you are on the fence about surgery or think you are not a candidate, I would highly recommend making the trip to Nashville."- J.W. / Google / Sep 02, 2019

 People who are diagnosed with myopia have plenty of effective treatment options available based on their prescriptions and daily activities.
-Our team at Wang Vision Institute generally prescribes glasses or contacts to correct vision.
-The majority of patients decide to use a combination of both options to accommodate their lifestyles.
-Some patients may also consider refractive surgery, such as LASIK, for effective results.
+Some patients may consider refractive surgery, such as LASIK, for effective results.
 Talk to a member of our team if you would like to have laser vision correction, and we will be able to tell you whether you might be eligible.

 GET CLEAR VISION TODAY

 Neglecting to address your poor vision can often result in other unwanted symptoms, such as headaches and fatigue.
 Myopia is a very common vision impairment that, thankfully, is completely manageable for many patients who experience it.
-Wearing corrective lenses or getting laser surgery could truly enhance the day-to-day lives of Nashville, TN men and women.
-Contact Wang Vision Institute to hear more or schedule your eye exam with Dr. Ming Wang, Dr. Josh Frenkel, or a member of their team.
+Getting laser surgery could truly enhance the day-to-day lives of Nashville, TN men and women.
+Contact Wang Vision Institute for more information.